 - Southern California Edison (SCE®)

 - San Diego Gas & Electric Company (SDG&E®)

-CHEEF and GoGreen Financing are paid for by energy company ratepayer program funds.
+CHEEF and GoGreen Financing are paid for by investor-owned utility ratepayer program funds.

 Additional important participants include finance companies (credit unions, banks, and specialty lenders) who bring the private capital needed to finance energy efficiency projects, and local contractors, who install the projects.